Welcome to our Society, we hope we can provide the information you seek

 We thought you might like

-Even before our Premiere, we learned that Jamie Oliver is also making a documentary for Channel 4 about his experience of dyslexia.
+Even before our Premiere, we learned that Jamie Oliver had made a documentary for Channel 4 about his experience of dyslexia.
 Sue was able to watch it and obviously it is really well made; he is an excellent campaigner, and showcases the ‘before’ so well, but knowing what we know.… it lacks the ‘after’, the solutions.

-We sent WHO KNEW to him… Axel (in the photo with JO) visited his office in London… no further developments... yet!
+We sent WHO KNEW to him… Axel (in the photo with Jamie) visited his office in London… no further developments... yet!

 As a unique national charity, we have the advantage of understanding why so-called learning disabilities arise.
 Confident in this knowledge we advocate very different, evidence-based programs designed to ensure every individual has the opportunity of fulfilling their potential. https://www.thewds.org/what-we-do